 Q What if I need to cancel?

-A We highly recommend trip insurance to cover your costs if you have to cancel your trip.
-We offer trip insurance through Rental Guardian.
-Please contact us for details.
-If you decline trip insurance, there is a 25% cancellation fee (cancellation fee equal to 25% of the total of all rent, taxes and all fees for the total booking) for any cancellation notification received more than 60 days prior to occupancy.
+A There is a 25% cancellation fee (cancellation fee equal to 25% of the total booking including all fees and taxes of booking) for any cancellation notification received more than 60 days prior to occupancy.
 There are no refunds if the reservation is cancelled less than 60 days prior to the arrival date.
 When you reserve a home we are pulling it off the market and not renting it to other families.
 If you are unsure about your vacation plans or do not have full commitment from your family and friends, please wait to make your reservation so you are not charged a cancellation fee.

 Q Can our friends just stop by for the day?

 A You must get prior approval for any and all guests that will be on the property in advance.
 A LandsEnd caretaker lives onsite, and if there are more people seen at the cabin than what is stated on your reservation, or otherwise arranged with us in advance, it will be assumed they are overnight guests and you will be charged $75 per night, per extra guest.
-If you are over the stated reservation amount of people we have the right to ask them to leave.
+If you are over the stated reservation amount of people we have the right to ask them to leave and/or be charged the $75 per day or night extra guest fee.
 Please help us make this an enjoyable environment for all guests.